jlgrock/jlgrock.github.io/_posts/2021/2021-01-25-setting-up-podman.md

 mkdir ~/workspace ~/workspace/fedora-box && cd ~/workspace/fedora-box
 ```

 Now, create a vagrant file to define your virtual machine in this directory with the following command.
-This will create a Fedora 33 image, set the appropriate provider, forward the port 2222 to port 22, and install and enable the appropriate podman software
+This will create a Fedora 33 image, set the appropriate provider, forward the port 2222 to port 22, and install and enable the appropriate podman software.
+(Make sure to change "virtualbox" to "parallels" or "vmware" if you are planning on using a different VM tool.)

 ```bash
 echo "Vagrant.configure("2") do |config|